*** HELP US RAISE FUNDS TO REPLACE OUR STOLEN EQUIPMENT ***

 We still have plenty of charcoal for sale.
 You can buy it in the village shop.
 Remember, it is free of pollutants, and burns cleanly.
 The sales help to support the on-going work.

-Quarry Wood Update – May 2025
+Notes from Quarry Wood – May 2025

 As part of our celebration of the 20th anniversary of the planting of the wood, we arranged an illustrated talk on the history, wildlife and management of Devon’s hedges and small woods.
 About 70 people heard Dr Robert Wolton, Chairman of the Devon Hedge Group, give a marvellous account of how hedges came into being and their value to both farmers and wildlife.
 He also told us how hedges should be managed to maximise these benefits, based on his long experience as an ecologist with Natural England and from working on his own farm hedges.